 Once the screen is closed, the algorithm will remove the highlighted peaks and show the new peaks in orange.
 Please note that you can keep adding and removing peaks as many times as needed.
 You will be able to move to the next step only when no further modifications are applied.
-In case you want to remove a new peak, you need to make sure that the highlighted area matches the color of the peak (orange in our case).
-You can select the correct setting by clicking new in the top left menu as shown below.
+In case you want to remove a new peak, you need to make sure that the highlighted

-Figure 26: Select the correct annotation to interact with existing or newly created peaks.
+Figure 22: Select the correct annotation to interact with existing or newly created peaks.
 Notice that this ECG needed to be flipped at the beginning of the analysis, given the negative P and R waves.

-Figure 27: In this example, we can not delete the new peak we added (in orange), since we did not change the settings (the highlighted area is blue instead of orange).
+Figure 23: In this example, we can not delete the new peak we added (in orange), since we did not change the settings (the highlighted area is blue instead of orange).

-16.3.3.2 Automatic Peak Correction
+15.3.3.2 Automatic Peak Correction